 Writing Sample.
 Students should submit a writing sample that represents their best academic work.
 Typically, applicants choose a sample that shows their analytical and research skills in the subject in which they are applying to do graduate work.
-Samples should be edited to be about
+Samples should be edited to be about10-15 pages long.

 Curriculum Vitae/Resume (4 page limit).
 A recent CV/Resume should be uploaded with the Rackham online application.
 The CV/Resume should describe the applicants education, work experience, research and teaching experience, professional affiliations, volunteer activity and community engagement, honors and awards.

 Personal Statement (1 page limit).
 This statement should be uploaded with the Rackham online application and should address the following: how have background and life experiences, including cultural, geographical, financial, educational or other opportunities or challenges, motivated the applicant to pursue a graduate degree at the University of Michigan?

 Please visit Rackham Graduate School for more information on graduate admissions.